ropensci/RefManageR/README.md

 * Biblatex entry types and fields supported
 * Unicode can be supported with little effort. encoding option in WriteBib; Unicode pkg; Encoding function
 * use unclass(bibentryObj) to get entry type and key
+* make date field date object
+* Extract operator works with date
+* created names function to return keys of multiple entries or fields of one entry
+* allow Extract function to take list argument
+* allow Extract function to take vector of keys
+* Exract works with entry types

 ==================================================================================================================